xrdevrob/QuestCameraKit/README.md

 - **Unity:** Recommended is `Unity 6`.
 Also runs on Unity `2022.3.
 LTS`.
 - **Camera Passthrough API does not work in the Editor or XR Simulator.**
 - Get more information from the [Meta Quest Developer Documentation](https://developers.meta.com/horizon/documentation/unity/unity-pca-documentation)

-> [!CAUTION]
-> Every feature involving accessing the camera has significant impact on your application's performance.
-Be aware of this and ask yourself if the feature you are trying to implement can be done any other way besides using cameras.

 ## Installation
 1. **Clone the Repository:**